 But I'm so thirsty.
 Maybe he was saying something else.
 So parched.
-That had to be what he said.
+Dry.

 Ask for it.
 Just ask.

-Rusty bolts attach the chair's legs to the stained concrete floor.
+Rusty bolts attach the chair's legs.
+More legs.
+Frozen to the stained concrete floor.
 Stains I don't want to think about.
 Dark paintings on the floor.
 Dried splatters on the walls.
 A lightly sprinkled ceiling.

 The room is cold.
 I am aware of an odor.
 Dirty shoes, dust and tacos.
 And something else.
 Something dead or dying.
 Me.
 I am the one dying.
 The cell is eating me as the light bulb, its one eye, watches.